 1 – Before you do anything else, create a System Repair Disc and a Backup Image of the SSD just in case you accidentally re-partition the wrong drive (trust me, it happens).

 2 – Disconnect all external drives from the PC (the other USB hard drive as well as all thumb drives and memory cards) except for the old hard drive that you are now wanting to re-partition.

-3 – Press the Windows+E key combination to open Windows Explorer.
+3 – Press the Windows+E key combination to open File Explorer.

-4 – Right-click on Computer (in the left-hand column) and then click Manage.
+4 – Right-click on This PC (in the left-hand column) and then click Manage.

 5 – Click Disk Management.

 6 – The bottom section of the Disk Management window should now list both the SSD and the old hard drive along with the partitions contained on each.
 You’ll want to ignore the SSD (which should be listed as Disk 0) and make all the changes to the hard drive (which should be listed as Disk 1).
 You can verify which disk is which in the list by comparing their total storage capacities.

 7 – Beginning with the right-most partition on the hard drive, right click on the partition and then click Delete Volume.
 Repeat this process for the remaining partitions.